Updated:

 Developed countries use inequity as a tool of power control over the vulnerable countries and thus they cannot allow the vulnerable countries to achieve full independence.
 It is unfortunate to note that crises in human livelihood are an advantage to some humans across the world.

-Climatic changes are well known to the developed countries that they cause imbalances in the world, but they do little to reverse the situation.7 If the situation were to be reversed, developed countries would be forced to produce less gas through industrial activities, and hence experience lower economic growth and development than they wish.
+Climatic changes are well known to the developed countries that they cause imbalances in the world, but they do little to reverse the situation.
+If the situation were to be reversed, developed countries would be forced to produce less gas through industrial activities, and hence experience lower economic growth and development than they wish.

 The majority of the developed countries enjoy being the economic superpowers of the world, and as a result, they are ever increasing their production through industrial means.
 In addition, they lie to the world that they have modernized technology that is more environmentally friendly, but they are reluctant to share it with other countries.
+This aspect seems to be more of a power and superiority race than economic growth and development activities for themselves due to the great injustice they cause to humanity and future generations.
+According to history, human evolution reached a climax after the industrial evolution.

 Industrial evolution brought in great injustices to humanity as every kingdom and emperor started to care less for human dignity, but instead more of superiority over their neighboring kingdoms and emperors.
 Hence, what is being experienced in the modern world has its historical roots.
+Judging by the history then, it is clear that at no time will economically empowered nations give power to their counterparts who are economically challenged.

 Conclusion